Adding Undergraduate Students to InfoEd

 Click here to add undergraduate students to InfoEd prior to adding these students as key personnel on the Appendix A form.

 The UConn IRB requires UConn faculty, staff, and students (graduates and undergraduates) at the Storrs and regional campuses, who are conducting research as investigators or key personnel, to take the research-appropriate course on the CITI Program website and complete certification before protocol applications for initial approval, amendment, or re-approval of such research will be approved by the IRB.
+Training is required of all key personnel regardless whether the study qualifies for exempt, expedited or full board review.
 The CITI Basic Course certification is good for three (3) years at which time, the CITI Refresher Course must be taken to maintain certification.

 There are two basic CITI Courses for Human Subjects.
 Group 1 is the basic Biomedical Research course and it consists of the following [modules] and Group 2 is the basic Social and Behavioral Science course and it consists of the following [modules].
 Please note that the Responsible Conduct of Research Courses DO NOT satisfy the human subjects training requirement.